levino/letsencrypt-cert-service/README.md

 This service is not done.
 Planned improvements include:

+- Support multiple domains for one cert (should be easy)
 - Provide a webinterface for all commands.
 Needs to be done in a two step approach for security:
   1. Start a webserver on port 80 with a button "create certificate"
   2. On click create a certificate and start a webserver on port 443 with ssl termination